zhuochenbioinfo/HFI/README.md

 HFI is based on two other haplotype-based estimates, namely hapDiv and hapDist.

+* Note: The formula may not display properly on Microsoft Edge browser, if this happens, please open this page with another browser.

 ![image](https://latex.codecogs.com/gif.latex?hapDiv=\sum_{i=1}^{n}\sum_{j=i}^{n}x_{i}x_{j}d_{ij})

 where n is the number of haplotypes in the window; xi and xj are the allele frequency of the haplotype i and j; dij is the genetic distance between haplotype i and j.
 If there are any clear base difference (excluding missing genotype or heterozygous genotype) between the two haplotypes, dij will be set as 1; otherwise, it will be set as zero.